semgrep/semgrep-docs/docs/integrations.md

     This feature is currently only available for GitHub.

 To get inline PR comments on your pull requests, set the `GITHUB_TOKEN` environment variable in your workflow file to `secrets.GITHUB_TOKEN`, which is the GitHub app installation access token.
 You can see an example of this environment variable set (commented out) in the above example workflow file.
+There’s no need to create this secret yourself because it’s automatically set by GitHub.
+It only needs to be passed to the action via the workflow file.

 Comments are left when Semgrep CI finds a result that blocks CI.
 Note that this feature is experimental; please reach out to support@r2c.dev to report any issues.